Sri Lankan rupee ends lower on importer dollar demand

-COLOMBO, Sept 25 (Reuters) - The Sri Lankan rupee ended slightly weaker on Monday as dollar demand from importers outpaced selling of the U.S. currency by exporters, dealers said.
+COLOMBO, Sept 27 (Reuters) - The Sri Lankan rupee closed slightly weaker on Wednesday as dollar demand from importers surpassed selling of the U.S. currency by exporters, dealers said.

 The rupee has been under pressure since January after the central bank stopped defending the currency and started buying dollars to build up the country’s depleted foreign currency reserves.

-The island nation has seen 17.7 billion rupees ($115.84 million) of net inflows into equities this year as of Monday’s close, and 17.3 billion rupees worth inflows this year into government securities as of Sept.
-20, official data showed. ($1 = 152.8000 Sri Lankan rupees) (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Biju Dwarakanath)
+The island nation has seen 17.7 billion rupees ($115.65 million) of net inflows into equities this year as of Wednesday’s close, and 17.3 billion rupees worth inflows this year into government securities as of Sept.
+20, official data showed. ($1 = 153.0500 Sri Lankan rupees) (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Biju Dwarakanath)